 But In the past few years I have been all about trying new things.
 Going new places, eating new foods, experiencing things I’ve never experienced before.
 And so I’m discovering all kinds of new ways to use pumpkin…and finding an appreciation for it!

-This recipe isn’t difficult to make and it looks pretty cute in the pumpkin too!
+This stuffed pumpkin recipe isn’t difficult to make and it looks pretty cute too!
 You could also use this filling in a roasted acorn squash and it would taste absolutely AMAZING!
 In fact, I am probably going to do that next.

 I love the combination of the sweet and savory.
 It tastes amazing.